propeldata/propel-nextjs-starter-app/README.md

 # Propel NextJS Started App

-This demo app uses Propel to display simple dashboards for your dataset.
+This Propel NextJS Starter App is a simple web application that demonstrates how to use the Propel GraphQL API to display data visualizations in a web browser.

-## How to use
+## Quickstart

-### Create an application using Propel

-You can find the API docs at https://www.propeldata.com/docs.

-You'll need to complete the following steps:

-1. Create an Account at https://www.propeldata.com/request-access
-2. Connect a Data Source
-3. Create a Data Pool
-4. Define a Metric
-5. Create a Propel Application

-Once you have created a Propel Application inside Propel, you're ready to move on.
+For a step-by-step tutorial follow our [quickstart](https://www.propeldata.com/docs/quickstart).

-### Set up your local development environment
+## Set up your local development environment

 Update the `.env.sample` file with your Propel Application client ID and secret.

 ```bash
 CLIENT_ID=1jb...
 CLIENT_SECRET=1og...